Browser Context (upcoming)

 Lifecycle is managed for you.
 To opt out of auto-quit, pass

-Note: If you need a custom launch flow or a self-managed context, see Advanced: Self-managed contexts below.
+Note: If you need a custom launch flow or a self-managed context, see Advanced: Custom and self-managed contexts below.

 Active page